nongiach/arm_now/README.md

 ## How can I help ?

-The truth is I don't really know what I'm doing.
-But the code source is very small about 300 lines of python, don't be afraid to pull request.
+I do this project as a hobbie, if you find bugs report and I will fix, the code source is very small about 300 lines of python, don't be afraid to pull request.
 - A lot of cpu arch are still not supported, bfin, sparc, xtensa .., at line 28 of arm_now.py you will find a dict that you can play with to add new cpu arch.
 - setup network interfaces
 - add package manager (my next priority). opkg with https://wiki.openwrt.org/about/mirrors or http://pkg.entware.net/binaries/